 This is an example of a very low-complexity roof structure.
 There is only one major ridge line with two minor ridges.
 The slope is also fairly consistent.

 The roof in this design is more complex.
 It has 9 ridge lines showing.
 It includes a turret staircase, awnings and patio covers.
 There are also multiple intersecting roof pitches.

 Customizing Roof Lines

 Roof lines are difficult to modify without making changes to the floor plan.
 When corners and angles are changed within the plan, the roof line will need to be altered at the same time.
-You and your M.T.N Architects designer can look for places that roof lines might be matched up to save cost or broken apart to add character.
+You and your M.T.N designer can look for places that roof lines might be matched up to save cost or broken apart to add character.